Nissedal Municipality: Wildlife

 In 2014 two reindeer were photographed, apparently roaming in the municipality.
 Reindeer are often observed near Fjone.

 More commonly encountered wildlife includes the Mountain hare, European badger, European beaver, Roe deer, Red deer, Elk, Red fox, European hedgehog, Wolverine, Short-tailed weasel, European otter, European pine marten and Norway lemming.
 More rare but occasionally encountered are the Gray wolf, Eurasian lynx and Brown bear.
 Avifauna includes raptors such as various species of owls, eagles, falcons, and hawks, including the Western Osprey.

 Brown bears were common throughout the 1800s and early 1900s, and a number of place names derives from this, including Bjønntjønn, Bjortjønn, Bjørnåsen, Bjønndalsåsen, Bjønndalane, Bjorvatnet, and Bjønnsteinen.
 The last bear to be shot in Tørdal was by Bjønnsteinen in February 1911.
-Olav Tverrstøyl of Åmli shot a total of eight bears at Horgevika.
+Olav Tverrstøyl of Åmli Municipality shot a total of eight bears at Horgevika.
 The last bear to be shot in this area was by Landtaksdammen in 1920 by Jon Kraakenes of Vrådal.
 The last certified observation of bears in Nissedal happened in the summer of 2000 at Lauvlunden.
 The last documented person to be killed by bear in Nissedal was Hæge Kyrkjebø in July 1832.

 A felling license is required by the municipality for wildlife such as Moose, Red deer, Roe deer, and Mountain reindeer.
-Hunting is particularly popular among Nissedal's southern border to Gjerstad where small game, deer and beavers are regularly hunted.
-Rabbit hunting is common in Ljosvassteigen on the border to Gjerstad and Vegårshei.
+Hunting is particularly popular among Nissedal's southern border with Gjerstad Municipality where small game, deer and beavers are regularly hunted.
+Rabbit hunting is common in Ljosvassteigen on the border with Gjerstad Municipality and Vegårshei Municipality.
 Gjerstadskogene by Solhomfjell is a popular destination for those hunting birds, rabbits, beavers, and deer.